hervegirod/fix_error_writingrequest-git-Netbeans/README.md

 # Overview
-Explain how to fix the git dreaded "Error writing request body to server" in Netbeans when  trying to push
+Explain how to fix the git dreaded "Error writing request body to server" in Netbeans or more generally on git when trying to push

 # Use case
-You encounter an "Error writing request body to server" when trying to push a git repository on Netbeans
+You encounter an "Error writing request body to server" when trying to push a git repository on Netbeans, or using the git prompt

 # How to fix it on Netbeans
 You have to increase the http post buffer size in the "Open Configuration" (on .git/config) by adding these lines: